 The Keto Diet May Halt The Growth Of Certain Cancers, Finds Study

 The keto diet—when done correctly—has been linked to everything from improved appetite control and weight loss to better brain health and energy levels.
-Some medical experts even believe going keto could help your body fight cancer, as we've written about previously on mbg.
-And now, new research adds even more credibility to this emerging cancer-fighting keto diet theory.
+Some medical experts even believe going keto could help your body fight cancer and now, new research adds even more credibility to this emerging cancer-fighting keto diet theory.

 In a brand-new animal study published in Cell Reports, researchers found that by restricting circulating blood glucose (aka blood sugar) levels in mice with lung cancer, they were able to prevent the growth of squamous cell carcinoma tumors.